-The 3 credit agencies hope their own credit score model, the VantageScore, will become a viable competitor.
+The three credit agencies hope their own credit score model, the VantageScore, will become a viable competitor.

 - In October 2010 the second version – 2.0 – was launched.
-It still runs on the same score range, but (according to them) it offers “improved predictive performance.”
+It still ran on the same score range, but claimed to offer “improved predictive performance.”

 Who uses VantageScore?

-In 2006 Fair Isaac Corp. filed suit against VantageScore Solutions, LLC alleging that they were trying to drive Fair Isaac out of the credit scoring industry.
-Within the 52-page court order, it’s claimed that VantageScore’s marketshare was only 5.7%.
+In 2006 Fair Isaac Corporation filed a lawsuit against VantageScore Solutions, LLC alleging that they were trying to drive Fair Isaac out of the credit scoring industry.
+Within the 52-page court order, it claimed that VantageScore’s marketshare was only 5.7 percent.

-- 4 of the 5 major financial institutions
+- 7 of the Top 10 major financial institutions

-- 2 of the top 5 auto lenders
+- 6 of the Top 10 auto lenders

-- 1 of the top 5 mortgage lenders
+- 5 of the Top 5 mortgage lenders

-I am not disputing that information is true, but my question is this: How often are the 4 of the top 5 major financial institutions using VantageScore vs. FICO?
+The question is, however, how often are 7 of the Top 10 major financial institutions using VantageScore vs. FICO?
 I believe that would give us a clearer picture as to who uses Vantage credit scores.

 VantageScore vs. FICO score?

-The formulas for both FICO and VantageScore are secret, so no one can tell you exactly how they are calculated.
-However both companies do provide some basic information as to the general categories and how they affect your score.
+The formulas for both FICO and VantageScore are highly proprietary, so no one can tell you exactly how they are calculated.
+However, both companies do provide some basic information as to the general categories and how they affect your score.
 Here’s FICO’s breakdown: